franknoirot/franknoirot.co/posts/workspace-scripts-windows.md

 ---
 One of the biggest barriers to getting work done on my weekend projects is the setup time.
 It may just be a few minutes to open up tabs to all the web services I need and open VS Code to my repository, but it feels like a climbing up a hill when I'm not motivated.

-So tonight I googled "open multiple tabs at once firefox" and "windows shell script" because I forgot Windows uses .exe files instead and bam!
+So tonight I googled "open multiple tabs at once firefox" and "windows shell script" because I forgot Windows uses .cmd files instead and bam!
 Productivity hack.
 These steps are for Windows but the process shouldn't be too different on Unix systems like MacOS.

 ## Step 1: Make a "scripts" folder and make your file